Jack-Zhiyuan-Ren/HUGSIMforBotAutoDeveloper/README.md

 ```
 To detach:
 ctrl-b and d

-Reattache to the session "train"
+Reattach to the session "train"
 ```bash
 tmux attach -t train
 ```